lemlac/mulem/docs/reference.md

 ---

-*This document captures the current state of the Mu design.
+*This document captures the current state of the Mulang design.
 The language is still evolving.*